junosuarez/aoc2019/readme.md

 and away we go!

 Wait.
 That didn't work.
 That's for installing binaries.
 How do I add a dep?
 What's the `npm install` of rust?
 Per https://doc.rust-lang.org/cargo/guide/dependencies.html , I have to manually edit my Cargo.toml file and rerun `cargo build` - how rubygems-ish.

+`indextree` is incomplete for my needs, searching crates.io seems easy enough, though lots of noise. i found [`petgraph`](https://docs.rs/petgraph/0.4.13/petgraph/), will give it a spin.

+Petgraph looks like it'll fit the bill.
+I'm using a DiGraphMap datatype.
+It feels like I'm cheating.

+Also, I just successfully reasoned about and used a lifetime for the first time!
+They're sort of like generics or taints, in that you need to hook up your source and sink, especially if you're going to be returning a pointer and you need to know what the lifetime of that is (or a container of a pointer type).
+It took me a bunch of tries, but I got it.

+And at long last, I mangaged to wrangle petgraph into what I need to write a stack-based depth first search to calculate my total edge distance.
+I'm calling it a night.